kyungjae-lee/engineers-notebook/index.md

 ###### One-stop knowledge management system - by Kyungjae Lee (kjxlee@gmail.com / [LinkedIn](https://www.linkedin.com/in/kyungjaelee/))

-> *"I'm creating this knowledge base to document what I've learned and never have to waste time searching for the same information over and over again."*
+> *"I'm creating this knowledge base to document what I've learned and stop wasting time searching for the same information over and over again."*
 >
 > $-$ January 2021 $-$